udexon/PhosPay/PhosPay_Scenarios.md

 <img src="https://github.com/udexon/DatongToken/blob/master/pay_wu.png" width="400"  />

-Scenario I involves an international conventional payment method (Western Union) without cryptocurrency so that users can confirm that Datong Token can be used without cryptocurrency.
+Scenario I involves an international conventional payment method (Western Union) without cryptocurrency so that users can confirm that PhosPay Token can be used without cryptocurrency.

 Consider a scenario where Sender A who lives in country P wishes to send an amount X in currency K to Recipient B who lives in country Q.